-Process Recovery: represents the average percent recovery for each of the metals of interest.
+Process Recovery: represents the average % recovery for each of the metals of interest.

 Payable Factor: represents the net payable percentage after various treatment, smelting, refining, penalty charges.
 This is simply an estimate depending on the specific products produced at site.
 For example, concentrates would have an overall lower payable factor than say gold-silver dore production.

-The final profit margin will be determined by subtracting the operating cost from the NSR Rock Value.
-These costs would include mining, processing, G&A, and offsite costs.
-Typically large capacity open pit operations may have total costs in the range of $10-15/tonne while conventional underground operations would be much higher.
+The final profit margin will be determined by subtracting the mine operating cost from the NSR Rock Value.
+These operating costs would include mining, processing, G&A, and some offsite costs.
+Typically large capacity open pit operations may have total operating costs in the range of $10-15/tonne, while conventional hardrock underground operations would be much higher ($50->$100/t).

-The bottom line is that very early on you should understand the net revenue that your project’s head grades may deliver.
+The bottom line is that very early on one should understand the net revenue that your project’s head grades may deliver.
 How valuable is the rock?
 It is a fairly simple calculation to undertake.

-This will give sense for whether you are a high margin project from an operating cost perspective or whether the ore grades are marginal and higher metal prices or low operating costs will be required.
+Ore value will give sense for whether its a high margin project or whether the ore grades are marginal and higher metal prices or low operating costs will be required.
 The earlier one understands the potential economics of the different ore types, the better one will be able to visualize, design, and advance the project.